-The revolving door between government and big business has unfurled the welcome mat for yet another swamp creature: ex-FDA commissioner Scott "Epidemic" Gottlieb.
+The revolving door between government and big business has unfurled the welcome mat yet again, this time for ex-FDA commissioner Scott Gottlieb.

 Gottlieb was widely criticized by vapers for his progressively more combative stance against vaping.
 In a September 12, 2018 statement, Gottlieb dubbed youth use of electronic cigarettes an "epidemic" and began referring to an "alarming surge" backed up by "staggering data."

 "I now have good reason to believe that it’s reached nothing short of an epidemic," Gottlieb said in the statement.
 "I use the word epidemic with great care...
 I’ll be clear.
 The FDA won’t tolerate a whole generation of young people becoming addicted to nicotine as a tradeoff for enabling adults to have unfettered access to these same products."

 Gottlieb began pushing for more and more draconian measures to curb this epidemic, ranging from halting the sale of e-cigs at convenience stores and gas stations to eliminating all e-juice flavors except tobacco and menthol.

 “We are acting on very clear science that there’s an epidemic on the way,” Gottlieb stated.
 “We’re in possession of data that shows a disturbingly sharp rise in the number of teens using e-cigarettes in just the last year.”

 However, actually digging into that "very clear science" in some cases tended to show that the FDA was manipulating the data to try to give the impression that the situation is worse than it is.

 Take, for example, a tweet Gottlieb posted to his FDA Twitter feed on March 8th, 2019.